damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

 Congratulations!
 You can now navigate to your new shinny GitLab instance by visiting <http://gitlab.apps.10.2.2.2.xip.io> where you will be asked to change the root user password.
-Login and start using GitLab!
+Login using `root` as username and providing the password you just set, and start using GitLab!

 ### Scale GitLab with the push of a button